 Becky joined the library family in early 2015 and has progressively changed her rural library to assist in reaching underprivileged populations within her area.
 Growing up in Challis and living around Idaho and Washington state throughout her adult life, she developed an appreciation for the importance a good library for adults and children.
 Becky finds visiting libraries (even their own) a way to connect with people from all walks of life and make an impact on society.
 Becky has been an educator for over 20 years, including 10 years brick and mortar grades K, and 6-8 and technology director, and another 11 years (and counting) of online education teaching and leadership.
 She currently is Sr. Manager of Operations and Internal Review for a major national online education corporation.
 Becky also travels around Eastern Idaho helping proctor exams for CEI’s Adult Basic Education program, the Department of Labor, Idaho Virtual Academy, as well as scoring remote tests including the Missouri Teacher Certifications, Math Praxis exams, Texas STAR exams, and SAT exams for ETS.
 Becky currently lives in Mackay with her husband and three children.
 She wishes she had a “when not working” sentence but she is a self-identified workaholic.
 She and her children are active library patron in many libraries outside of her own doors.
 She considers her work at the library to be her inner passion, a true way to give back to her hometown by sharing her experience, knowledge, and passion for helping people of all ages.
 Working at the library re-energizes her and fills her heart and soul with love.
 Her favorite books of all time include: Mysterious Benedict Society series, and The Last Apprentice series, Hatchet, Diary of Anne Frank, The Boy Who Dared, Outsiders, and Stephen King novels.

 Jonne is actively working to help create a vital and sustainable community in Valley County.
-She serves on the Cascade City Library Board of Trustees, Valley County Economic Development Council, and the Cascade Chamber of Commerce.
+She serves on the Cascade City Library Board of Trustees, West Central Mountains Housing Trust, and the Cascade Chamber of Commerce.
 She is active with Cascade Cultural Arts Center and Horizons’ Lifestyle and Education team, Cascade Mobility Team, the Cascade Community Review, and the Cascade Medical Center Auxiliary.
 In 2014, she founded the Float Your Boat program at the Southern Valley County Recreation District which connects youth, public service, and river gear.

 Jonne retired from a 30+ year career serving in Federal natural resource management.
 Most recently she completed assignments in the Commissioner of Reclamation’s office and the Western States Water Council, Western Governors’ Association.